masterminds-kenya/social_network/checklist-03.md

 ### Google Drive & Sheets Functionality

-- [ ] Improve Google Sheet Report
+- [x] Improve Google Sheet Report
-  - [ ] Export Sheet functions should use multiple worksheets/tabs in the same file.
+  - [x] Export Sheet functions should use multiple worksheets/tabs in the same file.
-  - [ ] Check if Google Sheets has a max of 26 columns and 4011 rows.
+  - [?]
+Check if Google Sheets has a max of 26 columns and 4011 rows.
-  - [ ] Media content is accessible from the Google Sheet
+  - [x] Media content is accessible from the Google Sheet
     - [c] ?
 Link to the content ?
     - [s] ?
 Embed the content ?
   - [s] Regex for A1 notation starting cell.